pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-09-ithaki-antipaxoi-making-water.md

 The wind turned 180 degrees at night.
 This almost always happens in bays when there's not a lot of wind.
 Only this time it happened in the exact opposite way of what you would expect: land wind during the day, sea wind during the night.
 Because we were anchored quite close to the beach to begin with and the boat rotated around its anchor, we ended up about 10 meters from the beach.
 I woke up at 6 AM because the surf suddenly sounded _very_ loud.

-I came on deck and saw the small English sailboat that anchored in front of us yesterday evening bobbing happily up and down, its rudder about half a meter from the beach.
+I came on deck and saw the small English sailboat that anchored in front of us yesterday evening bobbing happily up and down, its rudder about _half a meter_ from the beach.
 It was a little disturbing to see, to be honest.
 I reassured myself: "Vite & Rêves has less draft than these guys, we'll be fine."
 Our anchor held fast, we didn't touch ground, we didn't touch any other boats.
 As far as anchoring goes, that's a resounding success.

-After an hour, the child of the morning, the rosy-fingered Dawn, appeared, just like in the 3000 year old stories.
+After an hour, the child of the morning, the rosy-fingered Dawn, appeared, just like in the 3500 year old stories.
 The wind shifted to parallel to the beach and all was well again.
 I went back to bed for two more hours of much-needed sleep.

 Living on a boat entails constant worry.
 This is something they don't advertise in the brochures.
 In a house, you can go out and be pretty sure that when you come back, your house will still be there.
 In a boat this is not entirely certain.
 Part of it is out of your control as well.
 The wind can turn or increase, other people arrive and anchor too close, or they leave and pick up your anchor on the way out.
 Burglars can not only take all of your stuff, but your entire home as well.
 This reminds me I should really check our insurance.